Hidden Downsides of Electric Cars Owners Don’t Like to Admit

 First thing’s first, EVs are expensive.
 As Cherise Threewitt at U.S. News put it: “Traditionally, technology costs a lot when it’s new and gets cheaper over time.”
 Electric-powered vehicles are still a relatively new concept in the mainstream car market, and they’re packed with new technology, lots of high-tech features, high-end components, and expensive batteries.
 Right now, EVs are seen as a bit of a luxury item, so they come with a higher price tag.

-The prices of EVs will eventually go down — they already sort of are — as electric-powered cars become the norm.
+The prices of EVs will eventually go down, they already sort of are, as electric-powered cars become the norm.
 This won’t take long if certain car brands, the EPA, and environmentalist organizations get their way.
-The Cybertruck has significantly lost value over the last few years, and as Devan Schwartz at Vox reports, there’s Tesla boycott going on, affecting the resale value of the brand’s models.
+Since Cybertruck deliveries began in late 2023, resale values have been volatile, and some owners have reported substantial depreciation depending on trim, mileage, and market conditions, and as Devan Schwartz at Vox reports, there’s Tesla boycott going on, affecting the resale value of the brand’s models.

 Lack of Charging Stations

-Making it even more frustrating, Tesla owns the majority of charging stations, known as the Supercharger Network.
+Making it even more frustrating, Tesla operates the Supercharger network, and it has represented a very large share of public DC fast ports in some snapshots (for example, NREL found Tesla held 58.7% of public DC fast EVSE ports in its Station Locator snapshot for Q3 2022).
 Some other EV brands have adapters and other ways to get around this, but a lack of available charging stations has made EV drivers nervous on longer trips, and that’s one of the main reasons why people remain skeptical about purchasing an EV.

 Long Charging Times

 One of the most inconvenient parts of owning an EV is the long charging time.
-Most EV owners charge their cars overnight at home, but a road trip will force you to stop at charging stations along your route — and this can, unfortunately, take 20 to 30 minutes for most electric vehicles.
+Most EV owners charge their cars overnight at home, but a road trip will force you to stop at charging stations along your route.
+On DC fast charging, many EVs can reach 80% in roughly 20 minutes to 1 hour, depending on the vehicle and conditions.

 Expensive Insurance